Incompressible Knowledge Probes: Estimating Black-Box LLM Parameter Counts via Factual Capacity: Densing Law Falsification: Full Regression Results

 \section{Densing Law Falsification: Full Regression Results}

 This appendix provides the full regression tables supporting the Densing-Law falsification in Section~\ref{sec:densing-falsification}.

-\paragraph{Dataset.} We restrict to open-weight models with published parameter counts and completed IKP evaluations: $n = 96$ models from 23 vendors, with release dates spanning 2023-09-27 (Mistral-7B) to 2026-04-24 (DeepSeek V4).
+\paragraph{Dataset.} We restrict to open-weight models with published parameter counts and completed IKP evaluations: $n = 100$ models from 23 vendors, with release dates spanning 2023-09-27 (Mistral-7B) to 2026-06-12.
 Release dates were manually collected and verified against authoritative sources (vendor blog posts, HuggingFace model cards, and archived press releases).
 For `-think' variants that share weights with a non-thinking base, the release date equals that of the base model.
 The full dated configuration, the analysis script, and the tidy data CSV are released with the paper.

-\paragraph{Specifications.} All fits are OLS with penalized accuracy as the dependent variable. \texttt{months} is the release date minus 2024-01-01, in months. \texttt{thinking} is a 0/1 indicator; \texttt{MoE} is a 0/1 indicator for mixture-of-experts architecture.
+\paragraph{Specifications.} All fits are OLS with IKP accuracy ($\lambda=0$) as the dependent variable. \texttt{months} is the release date minus 2024-01-01, in months. \texttt{thinking} is a 0/1 indicator; \texttt{MoE} is a 0/1 indicator for mixture-of-experts architecture.
 The baseline M0 contains only $\log_{10}(N_B)$.

-\paragraph{Tests against the Densing prediction.} Under the observed $\log_{10}(N)$ slope of $\beta_1 = 0.136$, the Densing Law predicts a monthly accuracy gain of $\beta_2^{\mathrm{Densing}} = \beta_1 \cdot \log_{10}(2)/3.5 \approx +0.01171$/month.
+\paragraph{Tests against the Densing prediction.} Under the observed $\log_{10}(N)$ slope of $\beta_1 = 0.149$, the Densing Law predicts a monthly accuracy gain of $\beta_2^{\mathrm{Densing}} = \beta_1 \cdot \log_{10}(2)/3.5 \approx +0.01285$/month.
 Table~\ref{tab:densing-tests} reports two-sided $t$-tests of the fitted time coefficient against both $0$ and this Densing target.

-\paragraph{Bootstrap inference.} A 4000-replicate nonparametric bootstrap on M1 gives a 95\% CI for the time coefficient of $[-0.00308, +0.00079]$, tightly centered on zero and well below the Densing target of $+0.01171$.
+\paragraph{Bootstrap inference.} A 4000-replicate nonparametric bootstrap on M1 gives a 95\% CI for the time coefficient of $[-0.00037, +0.00326]$, spanning zero and well below the Densing target of $+0.01285$.
 The gap between the upper bound and the Densing prediction is roughly $11\times$ the bootstrap standard error.